ChamberLD/Bit-wise-Mixture-differential/README.md

 `gen_objectfuntion2_Constraint(9, 0)` //round， probability:pdep

+We use these two functions to achieve the SAT optimization objective ∑(2ph+pi-pdep) < w

 `pycryptosat.Solver(threads=1)` //adjusting the number of CPU cores used

 To run our codes preinstallation is SAT for solving constraint programming problems.
 You can run the code in the background on a linux system using the following command: